StellarSt0rm/scratchclientImproved/docs/reference/Project.md

 ###`#!python unshare()` { #unshare data-toc-label="unshare" }

 Unshares the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python share()` { #share data-toc-label="share" }

 Shares the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python delete()` { #delete data-toc-label="delete" }

 Deletes the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python restore_deleted()` { #restore_deleted data-toc-label="restore_deleted" }

 Restores the project if it has been deleted.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

+**RETURNS** - `#!python int`

 ###`#!python view()` { #view data-toc-label="view" }

 Views the project (increments its view count).
+Returns an HTTP status code.

 !!! warning

     This is incredibly easy to abuse, but do not as the Scratch Team will not be happy, and they will be able to figure out who you are.
 Furthermore, this is heavily ratelimited, so it's not very effective anyway.

+**RETURNS** - `#!python int`

 ###`#!python set_thumbnail(file_or_data)` { #set_thumbnail data-toc-label="set_thumbnail" }

 Sets the thumbnail of the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **file_or_data** (`#!python bytes | str`) - The file that the thumbnail should be set to.
 If this is a `#!python str`, then it will be interpreted as a path to a file; otherwise, it will be interpreted as the data in the image.

+**RETURNS** - `#!python int`

 ###`#!python set_title(title)` { #set_title data-toc-label="title" }

 Sets the title of the project.
 You must be logged in, and the owner of the project, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 **title** (`#!python str`) - The title that the title of the project should be set to.

+**RETURNS** - `#!python int`

 **Example:**